eonil/swift-codeview-v5/README.md

 where Xcode took about 2 second.
 I think 10x slowness seems to be quite good enough for quick bootstrapping implementation.

+Loading of 50,000 lines.
+- CodeView5: about 20 seconds.
+- Xcode: about 2 seconds.
+- Xi-Editor: less than 0.1 second.

-To prevent undesired long waiting, I strongly recommend you to warn end-user if they are trying to load over 2MiB text files.
+To prevent undesired long waiting, I strongly recommend you to warn end-user if they are trying to load over 1MiB text files.

+Major reason of slowness is unnecessarily duplicated multiple Binary/B-Trees. (`CodeStorage`).
+Once I removed duplication it loaded 50,000 lines in 6-7 seconds, that is 3-4x faster than base.
+There're many room for improvement, but most of them requires painful algorithm implementations and testing, therefore I do not do that at this moment.
+Suggested optimizations would require these components.

+If Xi-Core gets ready, I'd move on to there.

 License & Credit